afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 Some common scenarios related to the road structure :
 - By road structure, we mean the lane boundaries and the regulatory elements that are relevant to the driver.

+The simplest scenario when driving is simply driving in a lane and this is often called `lane maintenance`.

 <img src="./resources/w1/img/l1-road-struc00.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The simplest scenario when driving is simply driving in a lane and this is often called `lane maintenance`.
 - In the nominal case, this is when the car follows the central line of it's current lane.
 - In this scenario, our goal is to minimize our deviation from the center line of the path as well as reaching our reference speed which is often the speed limit to ensure efficient travel to our destination.

-A more complex scenario would be when the car has to perform a lane change maneuver.
+A more `complex scenario` would be when the car has to perform a `lane change maneuver`.

 <img src="./resources/w1/img/l1-road-struc0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">